 “Meaningful engagement is important in every project in order to obtain different points of view.” says Yuri Ma, senior planning advisor, capital redevelopment for MGH.
 “Because we could not meet in person over the past year, we have had to be creative about how to reach and consult with people virtually.”

-Through surveys, virtual engagement sessions and an online ideas white board on the Project Imagine website, internal and external communities took time to share their feedback and offer their thoughts on what they would like to see included in the hospital’s master planning vision within the context of working with our community partners.
+Through surveys, virtual engagement sessions and an online ideas white board, internal and external communities took time to share their feedback and offer their thoughts on what they would like to see included in the hospital’s master planning vision within the context of working with our community partners.
 The vision development process was centred on three themes: the future of acute care, enhancing care through digital innovation, and community integration.

 “We are incredibly grateful for the perspectives and insights our community and partners shared with us as part of Project Imagine,” says Mark Fam, vice president of programs at MGH.
 “Our extended community played a crucial role in creating a project vision to help us serve the needs of our diverse neighborhoods today and in the future.”